How to Make Bacon Jerky

 But, if you are using more than 2 pounds of meat or just could not manage to fit 1 pound of meat per sheet, then feel free to get some extra cookie sheets.

-After you place your meat on cookie sheets, make sure you space the bacon out so there is a little room between the slices.
+After you place your meat on cookie sheets, make sure you leave some space between so there is a little room between the slices.

 Now, it is time to apply your rub ingredients.

-As opposed to smoking other meats where you mix your rub and liberally apply your concoction, with bacon jerky lightly sprinkle these dry ingredients to taste.
+As opposed to smoking other meats where you mix your rub and liberally apply your concoction, with this recipe, lightly sprinkle these dry ingredients to taste.

 We’re lightly dusting the garlic powder, a little heavier pinch of the black pepper, and a little less brown sugar compared to the pepper.